CH PEOPLE.jpeg

 2. Designs that facilitate community – From the placement of mail boxes and walkways to the orientation of the houses, site design is focused on supporting easy and spontaneous social contact.

-3. Extensive common facilities – Cohousing communities have what’s called a “Common House” – a beautiful house that typically includes a kitchen, large dining area and relaxed sitting areas as well as smaller side rooms for things like art work, yoga, exercise, wood working, reading and often some guest rooms.
+3. Extensive common facilities – Cohousing communities have what’s called a “Common House” – a beautiful house that typically includes a kitchen, large dining area and relaxed sitting areas as well as smaller side rooms for things like arts and crafts, yoga, exercise, wood working, reading and often some guest rooms.
 The facility is considered an extension of your home and is meant for daily use.
 Other shared facilities may include storage sheds, gazebos, walking trails, community gardens and other open spaces.

-4. Complete resident management – All members share responsibility for the management and care of the community – building, maintaining and enriching it via participation in decisions and doing the work.
+4. Complete resident management – All members share responsibility for the management and care of the community – building, maintaining and enriching it by participation in decisions and doing the work.

 5. Non-hierarchical structure – Leadership is distributed and responsibility is shared.
 There is no single leader or elected body that runs the community.
-Decisions are typically made by consensus, although some groups also use voting if the group cannot reach consensus after several tries.
+Decisions in groups and teams are typically made by consensus, although some groups also use voting if the group cannot reach consensus after several tries.
 (This is rarely needed.)
-Because information is shared well and processed maturely by the whole group, resulting decisions are both wiser and owned by everyone.
+When information is shared well and processed maturely by the whole group, resulting decisions are both wiser and owned by everyone.

 6. Volunteer economy – There is no shared community effort to produce income.
 The community is not a source of income for its members.
 Residents typically volunteer their labor as their contribution to shared responsibilities.